intercom/intercom-cordova/README.md

 This is a plugin that allows your Cordova or PhoneGap app to use [Intercom for iOS](https://github.com/intercom/intercom-ios) and/or [Intercom for Android](https://github.com/intercom/intercom-android).

-**Note:** Although fully supported, this plugin should be considered experimental while we gauge interest in integrations of this kind.

 ## Requirements

 Intercom for iOS supports iOS 7.x and iOS 8.x.
 Intercom for Android fully supports API 15 and above but can be integrated in app with API 9 (devices below API 15 will have no Intercom functionality).